onesteinbv/addons-onestein/l10n_nl_tax_statement/README.rst

 Usage
 =====

 #.
+Verify that you have enough permits.
+You need to belong at least to the Accountant group.
+#.
 Go to the menu: Invoicing -> Reports > Taxes Balance > NL BTW Statement
 #.
 Create a statement, providing a name and specifying start date and end date
 #.
 Press the Update button to calculate the report: the report lines will be displayed in the tab Statement